 When I was in college I got invited to a dip party.
 I don’t know why I’ve never been to such a thing before or since, but it was kind of the greatest thing ever.
 Everyone brought their favorite dip and dipper which resulted in a super snacky evening of trying everyone’s masterpieces.

 I’ve decided ever since that dip can definitely be dinner.
-One of my favorite dip dinners when I couldn’t eat much was butternut squash and sage pesto on crackers.
+One of my favorite dip dinners when I was on an elimination diet was butternut squash and sage pesto on crackers.
 I also ate a lot of hummus in those days, fancied up with as many toppings as possible.

 As long as your ingredients haven’t been contaminated, this is a gluten-free dish!
 It’s also vegan if you leave off the cheese, so this is literally going to be a crowd pleaser.
 If you’re feeling short on time, patience, or skill, go ahead and use a plain tub of store-bought hummus or skip the chickpea peeling.
 I won’t tell.